bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## Cancel paths

-Speaker 0: 00:43:29

-I don't know, Like, does the current proposal have a means for you to cancel something once it's in the time period that it's going to say, something is going to happen in, say, 10 blocks, right?
+Does the current proposal have a means for you to cancel something once it's in the time period that it's going to say, something is going to happen in, say, 10 blocks, right?
 Is there a way for me to say, hey, no, stop that?

 Speaker 1: 00:43:45